lammps/lammps/doc/src/Howto_type_labels.rst

 equals "=" signs.
 Note that type labels cannot contain the symbols '#' or '*'.

-As explained below, for certain commands in LAMMPS, it is useful to define type labels so that the atom types that make up a given bond, angle, dihedral, or improper can be deduced from the type label.
-A standard way to do that is to define the type label for the bond by enclosing the constituent atom types in square brackets.
-E.g., define a C-H bond with a type label "[C][H]".

 There are two ways to define label maps.
 One is via the :doc:`labelmap <labelmap>` command.
 The other is via the :doc:`read_data <read_data>` command.
 A data file can have sections